Fandermill/TechTolk/docs/pages/the-tolk.md

 You can pass in a divider as well to explicitly get the translation for the given divider.

-To render translations with placeholder, you can pass in an anonymous object.
+To render translations with placeholders, you can pass in an anonymous object.
 The built in `IValueRenderer` will merge the property values into the translation by property names.
 More information on this is on the [value renderers](value-renderers.md) page.